Choice and Control with Applied Behavior Scientist, Dr. Susan Friedman

 Shaping the Yes

-Adjusting our behaviour, tools, timing, or reinforcers so the animal can eventually say yes willingly.
+Adjusting our behavior, tools, timing, or reinforcers so the animal can eventually say yes willingly.
 It’s about building consent, not forcing compliance.

 Dialogue (Human-Animal)

-A two‑way interaction where both individuals influence each other’s behaviour.
+A two-way interaction where both individuals influence each other’s behavior.
 Not negotiation — a responsive conversation built from cues and feedback.

 Study of One

 Treating each animal as an individual learner rather than a representative of their species.
-Behaviour science is always personal.
+Behavior science is always personal.

 Agency